 Japan's growth drops amid pandemic, worse times likely ahead

-TOKYO – Japan's economic growth plunged into recession in the first quarter as the coronavirus pandemic squelched production, exports and spending, and fears are growing worse times may lie ahead.
+TOKYO – Japan plunged into recession in the first quarter as the coronavirus pandemic battered manufacturing, exports and spending, and economists expect worse damage lies ahead.

-The Cabinet Office reported Monday a drop of 3.4% annual pace in seasonally adjusted real gross domestic product, or GDP, the total value of a nation's goods and services, for the January-March period, compared to the previous quarter.

-The annual pace gives what the rate would be when continued for a year.
-For just the quarter, the drop was 0.9%.

-Exports dived 21.8%.
-Private residential investments slipped nearly 17%, and household consumption edged down 3.1%.
+The world's third-largest economy contracted at a 3.4% annual, seasonally adjusted rate in January-March, the Cabinet Office reported Monday.
+It shrank 0.9% from the previous quarter.

-Analysts say things are expected to get worse, as the world's third-largest economy undergoes its biggest challenge since World War II.
+Analysts say things are expected to get worse as Japan endures its biggest challenge since World War II.

-Japan is extremely valuable to the economic damage from the ongoing outbreak.
-It is dependent on trade with both China and the U.S., the country where the pandemic began and the country where it has been hit hardest.
+Japan is extremely vulnerable to repercussions from the pandemic given its dependence on trade with both China and the U.S., the country where the pandemic began and the country where it has been hit hardest.

+But trouble was brewing even before the virus began disrupting trade and travel, and more recently, domestic business activity and consumer spending.

+After years of strenuous efforts to keep growth on track despite a shrinking and fast-aging population, growth was flat in July-September and a mere 0.5% in April-June, according to the latest numbers.

-Manufacturers that are pillars of Japan's economy, such as Toyota Motor Corp., have reported dismal financial results results.
-Some companies were unable to provide forecasts for this fiscal year.
-Profitability is nose-diving as people hold back on buying.
-Production at some plants have halted.
+Manufacturers that are pillars of Japan's economy, such as Toyota Motor Corp., have reported dismal financial results.
+Some companies have been unable to provide forecasts for this fiscal year.
+Profitability is nose-diving as people economize and stay home.
+Production at some plants has halted.

-The government has come up with a rescue package of nearly 108 trillion yen ($1 trillion), and is announcing more, including aid to small businesses and cash handouts.
+The government has come up with a rescue package of nearly 108 trillion yen ($1 trillion), and plans more, including aid to small businesses and cash handouts.

+The Bank of Japan, already years into an unprecedented effort to flood the economy with cash through asset purchases and a negative interest rate policy, has doubled down on its promises to support growth.

-Japan has seen more than 16,000 people infected with the virus and more than 700 deaths, but those numbers are relatively low given it has the world's oldest population.
+More than 16,000 people in Japan have been infected with the virus and more than 700 have died, but those numbers are relatively low given it has the world’s oldest population and its cities are densely populated.

 Japan eased its state of emergency last week for most of the country, though hot spots like Tokyo are maintaining restrictions.
-While many places are starting to reopen, normal operations and a recovery in consumption are not expected anytime soon.
+Many places are starting to reopen, but a return to normal operations and a recovery in consumption are not expected anytime soon.

 Robert Carnell, regional head of research Asia-Pacific at ING, said the damage to the private sector will continue, even as public demand picks up, helped by government aid.